 Complimenting the other, they each said in turn, “what a good-looking boy you are!”

-“We’re complementary twins, you see” they both said in unison.
+“We’re complementary twins, you see,” they both said in unison.

-They started taking of their socks and their shirts.
+They started taking off their socks and their shirts.

 “Underneath it all…” They struggled with their pants.

 “Boys!
 What are you doing?”
-Mrs. Smith said in alarm.
+Mrs. Smith asked, alarmed.

 “We even have complementary boxers!”
-They shouted as they pulled down their shorts revealing their matching red and green boxer shorts.
-They turned around and shook their bottoms, pointing to the waistband, on which their mother had embroidered both their names, so it didn’t get mixed up.
+They shouted as they pulled down their shorts, revealing their matching red and green boxer shorts.
+They turned around and shook their bottoms, pointing to the waistband, on which their mother had embroidered both their names, so they didn’t get mixed up.

 The class was uncontrollable.
 Jacob was on the floor clutching his stomach in laughter.
 Some of the girls were covering their eyes, while others were covering their mouths, all screaming with laughter.
 Most of the students were in tears, having laughed so hard.